worbis/apps-sdk/doc/tutorials/media_downloader.md

 Take a couple minutes to see how this looks in your browser.
 Now, let's test the app in your client.
 Run:

-    % python -m griffin.package --debug
+    % griffin --debug package

-And, double click on the `media_downloader.btapp` file.
+And, double click on the `dist/media_downloader.btapp` file.
 In your client, take a look at the application and try to add some torrents.

 Looking at the app so far in your client, you'll notice that there's a debug console on the bottom of the window.
-The `--debug` option on griffin.package includes this console.
+The `--debug` option can be used for any `griffin` command and usually enables some extra debugging information.
+When packaging your project, this includes a debug console.
 It works like a normal debug console letting you log to it via. `console.log()` and navigate the current DOM from the `HTML` tab.

-Now, let's make the app reflect that a torrent was actually started downloading.
-Replace the render item function in `lib/list.js` with:
+Now, let's make the app reflect that an added torrent actually started downloading.
+Replace the render item function in `lib/index.js` with:

     function render_item(item) {
         var template = [ "li", [ "a", { "href": "{{url}}" }, "{{title}}" ],